Policy on Resident Research

 What happens if I am unsuccessful at obtaining grant funding?

 You will be eligible to be considered for funding from the Department of Surgery or your research mentor.
-See Policy on Lab Selection and Funding.

 Can I moonlight?